Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

 However, similar to the method considered in \cite{mcfowland2021estimating}, replacing $U$ with estimated $\hat{U}$ will lead to bias in the estimates.
-For example, in the context of linear regression, when regressing $Y$ on just $\hat{U}$ it is well known that due to presence of estimation error in $\hat{U}$, this estimator is biased in finite sample and is biased asymptotically unless the estimation error vanishes \cite{davies1975effect}.
-The problem is acerbated in the context of the network auto-regressive model as in \eqref{estimatedmodel} due to various dependencies.
+For example, in the context of linear regression, when regressing $Y$ on just $\hat{U}$, it is well known that due to the presence of estimation error in $\hat{U}$, this estimator is biased in the finite sample and is biased asymptotically unless the estimation error vanishes \citep{davies1975effect}.
+The problem is exacerbated in the context of the peer effect model as in \eqref{estimatedmodel} due to various dependencies.
 However, the following result provides an asymptotic upper bound on the bias.
 The notation $g(n)=O(f(n))$ for two functions of $n$ means that $g(n)$ and $f(n)$ are of the same asymptotic order, i.e., the ratio $\frac{g(n)}{f(n)}$ is a constant $c$ that does not depend on $n$. \begin{thm} Assume the network $A $ is generated according to the $d$-dimensional RDPG model with parameter $\theta_n, X$ as described above.
-Let $\hat{U}$ be the estimated latent factor matrix from Adjacency Spectral Embedding (ASE) method.
+Let $\hat{U}$ be the estimated latent factor matrix from the Adjacency Spectral Embedding (ASE) method.
 Further assume that $n\theta_n = \omega (\log n)^{4c}$ for some $c>1$ and let $c'>0$ be another constant.
 Then the bias in the estimate $\hat{\rho}_{n}$ is given by

-\end{thm} Theorem \ref{asympbias} provides an asymptotic upper bound on the bias of the least squares estimator.
-Clearly, the bias decreases with increasing $n$ and as $n \to \infty$, the bias vanishes.
-We further note that as the density of the network increases, i.e., $\theta_n$ increases, the bias in the OLS estimator decreases.
+\end{thm} Theorem \ref{asympbias} provides an asymptotic upper bound on the bias of the least squares estimator for $\rho$.
+Clearly, the bias decreases with increasing $n$, and as $n \to \infty$, the bias vanishes.
+We further note that as the network's density increases, i.e., $\theta_n$ increases, the bias in the OLS estimator decreases.
 This result can be compared with Theorems 1 and 2 in \cite{mcfowland2021estimating}.
-In comparison to Theorem 1 of \cite{mcfowland2021estimating} which was for SBM, this result holds for a more general model and allows for sparsity in the network.
+Compared to Theorem 1 of \cite{mcfowland2021estimating}, which was for SBM, this result holds for a more general model and allows for sparsity in the network.
 In comparison to Theorem 2 of \cite{mcfowland2021estimating}, which showed the asymptotic bias with continuous latent space model converges to 0, this result provides an explicit expression for the asymptotic bias as a function of $n$.